kashif-saeed1122/vllm-serving-internals/q1-vllm-serving/week3/week3-notes.md

 **P4 being wrong is what produced the week's main finding**, which is the argument for pre-registering predictions rather than interpreting after the fact.

-## Open questions carried into Week 4

-**1. Both sweep scripts need per-run seeds.** Highest priority, and it blocks quoting any further TTFT number.
-Both pass `--seed 42` with fixed lengths to every run, guaranteeing identical prompts and cache reuse from the second run on.
-Options: vary the seed per run (each run cold, runs isolated), or keep the seed and report the hit rate beside every TTFT so the reader knows what was measured.
-The second is arguably better science and now costs nothing, since the sampler captures it.

-**2. Is the Week 2 table salvageable?** ITL/TPOT reproduced to 1.6% and are sound.
-TTFT is contaminated for four of five rows, and there is no Week 2 hit-rate data to quantify by how much.
-Re-measuring with per-run seeds is ~10 minutes of pod time and is the honest option.
-The Month 1 report should not present that TTFT column without either re-measurement or an explicit warning.

-**3. `max_num_seqs` and `max_num_batched_tokens` are still unknown.** Neither is printed by this build nor exposed in `cache_config_info`.
-Needed to explain the peak `running` of exactly 40 in both over-subscribed runs, and to attribute D5's arrival-burst queuing to the token budget rather than by elimination.
-Free to resolve from the local clone.

-**4. Why does preemption trigger at 97.5% rather than 100%?** The threshold is tight (97.4–97.7% across 25 events), so it is a real boundary and not noise.
-Candidates: reserved headroom for the next prefill chunk, block fragmentation, or a watermark constant.
-One grep in the scheduler.

-**5. Why is ceiling c8's hit-rate floor 7.5% rather than the 3.0% seen with short prompts?**
-14,864 hit tokens over 32 requests is 929 blocks — about 29 blocks each, not the single template block the short-prompt runs showed.
-Candidates: a shared prefix in the `--dataset-name random` generator at longer lengths, or chunked prefill re-querying the cache for portions it has already computed within the same request.
-The second would mean the hit-rate metric partly measures intra-request behaviour at long prompt lengths, which would matter for interpreting the 99.8% figure.
-Worth one look at `vllm/benchmarks/datasets.py`.

-**6. The model revision is not pinned.** The engine reports `revision=main` and the weights were **re-downloaded** this session (`Time spent downloading weights: 15.578986 seconds`, `Filesystem type for checkpoints: OVERLAY`) rather than read from the network volume.
-`ENVIRONMENT.md` records revision `b25037543e...` as though enforced; it is not, and it was not verified.
-Either add `--revision` to the serving config or downgrade that line to "observed once, unverified".

-**7. Sampling was not greedy.** `vllm bench serve` in 0.28.0 no longer defaults to `temperature=0`; the server default applied.
-Throughput is unaffected because `--ignore-eos` fixes output length, but generated text is not reproducible.
-Add `--temperature 0` to both sweep scripts.

-**8. Axis D was accidentally a prefill-bound experiment.** At 6144-in/1024-out with throughput flat from concurrency 8 to 64, this configuration says more about prefill bandwidth than about decode scaling.
-A decode-bound ceiling hunt — short prompts, long outputs, so the pool fills from generation rather than from prompts — would test the KV ceiling under different pressure and is a better Month 3 design.
-The 34–35 sequence capacity result is unaffected: it rests on block arithmetic and `running`, not on throughput.

 ## Operational findings

 **O1.
 The container start command is the container's PID 1.** The RunPod template